CDC) and the United States FDA announce a plan to distribute COVID-19 vaccines in their country.

-The Centers for Disease Control and Prevention (CDC) and the United States Food and Drug Administration (FDA) announced today that they are implementing a plan as part of an approval. emergency for the vaccine issued by the FDA.
+We are talking about the Centers for Disease Control and Prevention and the Food and Drug Administration respectively.
+They are implementing a plan as part of an emergency approval for the vaccine issued by the FDA.

-Since we are not 100% sure that vaccinated people have an immune response in which they do not transmit the virus to others when exposed, it is likely the messenger RNA (mRNA) vaccine that hits the market, which is the first of its kind in the United States.
+Since we are not 100% sure that vaccinated people have an immune response in which they do not transmit the virus to others when exposed, it is likely that it is the messenger RNA (mRNA) vaccine that hits the market, which is the first of its kind. there in the United States.